u-Sir/peek-pop/README.md

 </div>

-An open-source add-on for previewing, searching, and saving content to read later in a popup window.
+An open-source add-on for previewing, searching, and collecting links to read later in a popup window.
 Source code available in releases or branches.